Erebot/Plop/docs/src/Usage.rst

 ..  seealso::

-    :api:`Plop::FiltersCollectionInterface`
+    :api:plop:`Plop\\FiltersCollectionAbstract`
-        Detailed API documentation for the interface representing a collection of filters.
+        Detailed API documentation for the abstract class representing a collection of filters.

-    :api:`Plop::FilterInterface`
+    :api:plop:`Plop\\FilterInterface`
         Detailed API documentation for the interface implemented by all filters.
         This page also references all the filters that can be used in a collection.